Saturday, April 5, 2025

 without due consideration for other persons resorting to Trust Property."

 In other words, you can ride, drive, boat or fly, so long as it's done carefully.
 There is no prohibition per se on any of these activities.
+It's just that the NT has to authorise your presence on their land, which they are entitled to do.

 The National Trust has a very big attitude problem, driven by an inflated view of itself as somehow enjoying a superior position in respect of airspace that, it has to be said, reflects its general worldview as some kind of defender of a glorious Britain - mostly created by slave owners and an issue the NT has, until recently, tried to resist addressing for a very long time.